Choirs at Brigham Young University

 The choirs at Brigham Young University (BYU) consist of four auditioned groups: BYU Singers, BYU Concert Choir, BYU Men's Chorus, and BYU Women's Chorus.
 Each choir is highly accomplished and performs from an extensive repertoire.
-Together, the choirs have recorded and released over 30 albums.
+Together, the choirs have recorded and released over 40 albums.
 The choirs perform frequently throughout the academic year, both as individual ensembles as well as a combined group.

 BYU Singers

-Brigham Young University Singers is an exciting choir with impressive voices and a wide range of styles.
-Conducted by Dr. Andrew Crane, the group performs pieces from nearly every musical genre as well as many original works written or arranged for the choir.
+BYU Singers was founded in 1984 by Ronald Staheli and is a mixed choir consisting of approximately 40 students pursuing a variety of graduate and undergraduate degrees.
+The choir performs pieces from nearly every musical genre as well as many original works written or arranged specifically for the group and is conducted by Andrew Crane as of 2023.

-In May 2022, BYU Singers received multiple first place prizes at the 22nd International Stasys Šimkus Choir Competition (Klaipėda, Lithuania), including the Grand Amber award for best choir.
-In 2021, the group placed first in the mixed choir category, and earned the overall Gran Prix award in the International Youth Choir Festival “Aegis Carminis” (Koper, Slovenia).
-The ensemble will next compete in the 53rd Tolosa (Spain) Choral Contest in October 2022.